shavyg2/slick-app-basic-setup/public/markdown/general/breakdown.md

-## Getting Async Data to the View
+## Getting Async Data to the View (Just do it!)

-Just get async data using es6, slick doesn't try to invent new ways of doing things, stick to what you know.
-As long as a promise is returned with the required data, you can get this data.

-Note it has to be an Object or Promise containing an Object that is returned as the keys for the object is used as the props in the view.
+Simply mark a method async or return a promise.

 ```typescript
 import {Controller,View} from "@slick-for/svelte"